vim-ai

 /home/user/myproject/**/*.py

-and relative paths to the current working directory (as determined by getcwd()
+header, relative paths are resolved to the current working directory.

 , >>> user